Non-Integral Shareholding in Wintershall Dea

 2 Adjusted net income is derived from EBITDAX less depreciation and amortization, less exploration expenses, plus financial income, less financial expenses and less income taxes, adjusted for special items and tax effects on adjusted special items and disregarded items (e.g., impairments on assets).

-In Germany, Wintershall Dea has been active in the exploration and production business for more than eight decades.
-Wintershall has now concentrated its production to the Mittelplate and Emlichheim oil fields and the Völkersen gas field.
+In Germany, Wintershall Dea has been active in the exploration and production business for more than nine decades.
+Wintershall Dea has now concentrated its production to the Mittelplate and Emlichheim oil fields and the Völkersen gas field.
 Production in Germany requires particular expertise, which the company can apply in its operations globally.
 The company’s operations in Mittelplate are considered exemplary and regarded internationally as a benchmark for safe oil production in an environmentally sensitive area.
 Concessions in the South of Germany and smaller participations in other licenses have been divested in the course of portfolio optimization measures.
+Wintershall Dea is actively engaged in the energy transition and is pursuing hydrogen prototype projects with partners to meet its climate targets.

 Norway is Europe’s most important supplier of natural gas and oil besides Russia.
-Wintershall Dea has operated on the Norwegian continental shelf for more than 45 years and is now one of the leading oil and gas companies there.
-Wintershall Dea is operator of many of its approximately 100 concessions, such as for the producing fields Brage and Vega.
+Wintershall Dea has operated on the Norwegian continental shelf for almost 50 years and is now one of the leading oil and gas companies there.
+Wintershall Dea currently participates in 96 licenses, in 31 of them as operator.
+The portfolio in Norway consists of a large number of producing assets in different life cycles, including key development projects Nova, Dvalin and Njord.

 Wintershall Dea has been active in the Dutch North Sea for more than 50 years.
-As a shareholder of Wintershall Noordzee (50% Wintershall Dea, 50% Gazprom), the company is currently one of the major producers of natural gas in the region.
+As a shareholder of Wintershall Noordzee, the company is currently one of the major producers of natural gas in the region.

-Wintershall Dea holds six concessions off the British coast as a shareholder of the operator Wintershall Noordzee (50% Wintershall Dea, 50% Gazprom).
+Wintershall Dea holds six concessions off the British coast as a shareholder of the operator Wintershall Noordzee.
 The most important projects in the British North Sea are the self-operated natural gas field Wingate, discovered in 2008, and the Silliminate field, which is partly in the Dutch North Sea.

-Russia is one of the world’s most resource-rich countries.
-It has the sixth-largest oil reserves and around one-fifth of all known natural gas reserves.
-The country is the most important supplier of gas to the E.U.
-Wintershall Dea is involved with Russian partners in exploring and producing hydrocarbons in Western Siberia.
-The joint projects are supplying energy to Europe.
-Wintershall Dea is involved in three onshore projects in Russia: The Urengoy field – one of the world’s largest gas and condensate reserves – is located some 3,500 kilometers northeast of Moscow, near the Western Siberian city of Novy Urengoy.
+Wintershall Dea is involved in the production and development of hydrocarbons in Western Siberia.
+On March 2, 2022, Wintershall Dea AG’s Management Board decided not to advance or implement any additional gas and oil production projects in Russia.
+Wintershall Dea’s existing onshore projects in Russia include the Urengoyskoye field – one of the world’s largest gas and condensate reserves – which is located near the Western Siberian city of Novy Urengoy.
 There, the Achimgaz joint project produces natural gas from the technically complex Achimov Formation.
-Another joint venture, Achim Development, is developing blocks 4A and 5A and commissioning for commercial production has commenced.
-A little further south and also in the Yamalo-Nenets Autonomous Okrug is the Yuzhno-Russkoye field, in which Wintershall Dea has a stake via the Severneftegazprom joint venture.
+Another joint venture, Achim Development, is developing blocks 4A and 5A and production has started in 2021.
+In the Yamalo-Nenets Autonomous Okrug is the Yuzhno-Russkoye field, in which Wintershall Dea has a stake via the Severneftegazprom joint venture.

 Mexico has some of the world’s largest proven reserves.
 After entering the country’s oil and gas market in 2017, Wintershall Dea established a major position there in just one year.
 This includes being operator of the producing onshore Ogarrio oil field and partner in the offshore development Zama.
-The company also holds shares in promising exploration licenses.
+The company also holds shares in exploration licenses and made two promising discoveries.

-Wintershall Dea has been active in Egypt for more than 40 years.
-Several oil fields in the Gulf of Suez have been developed – and production is now being stepped up again.
-The same holds true for gas production in the onshore Nile Delta, where Wintershall Dea was awarded a new exploration license in 2019.
-In both areas, the company is the operator.
-It is also a partner in the major West Nile Delta project, where five fields are now in production, most recently Raven, which started production in January 2021.
+Wintershall Dea has been active in Egypt for over 45 years.
+Currently it operates in the onshore Nile Delta, where Wintershall Dea was awarded a new exploration license in 2019.
+It is also a partner in the major West Nile Delta project, where five fields are now in production, most recently Raven, which started production in February 2021.

 Through its affiliate Wintershall Aktiengesellschaft (WIAG), Wintershall Dea participates in crude oil production from nine oil fields across contract areas 91 (former concession 96) and 107 (former concession 97) in the Eastern Sirte Basin.
 After 54 years of own operatorship, WIAG in October 2020 handed over operatorship of contract areas 91 and 107 to Sarir Oil Operations, a joint venture between NOC (51%) and WIAG (49%) that has been established following the conversion of the former concession agreements to the EPSA IV contractual standard.
 Wintershall Dea also holds a minority stake in offshore oil production from Al-Jurf offshore platform in contract areas 15, 16 and 32 (former block C137).